Misono

-Misono Kōda (神田 美苑, Kōda Misono), publicly known mononymously as Misono (stylized in lower case), is a Japanese singer-songwriter and TV personality.
-She was born in Kyoto, Japan, and is the younger sister of singer Koda Kumi.
+Misono Kōda (神田 美苑, Kōda Misono), publicly known mononymously as Misono (stylized in lowercase), is a Japanese singer-songwriter and TV personality.
+She is the younger sister of singer Koda Kumi.

 Career

+Early career

-In 2000, Misono participated in the summer vacation audition organized by Japanese label Avex, and was subsequently chosen by the label to become one of their artists.
-In 2002, she debuted as the vocalist of Day After Tomorrow (dat), a J-pop band formed by the Avex Trax label under the production of Mitsuru Igarashi.
+In 2000, Misono participated in the summer vacation audition organized by Japanese music label Avex, and was subsequently chosen by the company to become one of its singers.
+In 2002, she debuted as the vocalist of Day After Tomorrow (DAT), a J-pop band formed by the Avex Trax label under the production of Mitsuru Igarashi.
 Only five months after their debut, they received the Newcomer of the Year award at the Japan Record Awards.
 In August 2015, after the release of their first greatest hits album, dat went on an indefinite hiatus.

+Solo debut

-In 2006, Misono debuted as a solo artist with the release of her first single, "VS", which was used as the theme song for the Nintendo DS videogame Tales of the Tempest, following previous songs by day after tomorrow that were used in this videogame franchise.
+In 2006, Misono debuted as a solo artist with the release of her first single, "VS", which was used as the theme song for the Nintendo DS video game Tales of the Tempest, following previous songs by day after tomorrow that were used in this videogame franchise.
 The single debuted at number 4 on the Oricon charts.
-During this period, misono used classical Western fairy tales as inspiration for her visuals in music videos and promotional photographs, using themes such as Snow White ("VS"), Cinderella ("Kojin Jugyō"), The Ugly Duckling ("Speedrive"), and Peter Pan for her first studio album, Never+Land, released on February 2, 2007.
+During this period, Misono used classical Western fairytales as inspiration for her visuals in music videos and promotional photographs, using themes such as Snow White ("VS"), Cinderella ("Kojin Jugyō"), The Ugly Duckling ("Speedrive"), and Peter Pan for her first studio album, Never+Land, released on February 2, 2007.

-After the release of her first album, misono's music style switch into more punk rock-oriented pop songs.
-Three singles, produced by Straightener's Hidekazu Hinata, GO!GO!7188, and Onsoku Line, respectively, were released between September 2007 and January 2008.
+After the release of her first album, Misono's music style switch into more punk rock-oriented pop songs.
+Three singles – produced by Straightener's Hidekazu Hinata, GO!GO!7188, and Onsoku Line, respectively – were released between September 2007 and January 2008.
 These songs were subsequently part of misono's second studio album, Say, which was released on July 16, 2008.

-In November 2007, misono became a recurrent guest in Fuji TV variety show Quiz!
-Hexagon II, and during these period she participated in said show's comedic units "Misono & Hiroshi" with Hiroshi Shinagawa, and "Satoda Mai with Gōda Kyōdai" with Mai Satoda and Toshifumi Fujimoto.

-On March 31, 2009, misono collaborated with her sister Kumi Koda for "It's All Love!", which became her single to top the Oricon charts and was certified gold by the Recording Industry Association of Japan.
+In November 2007, Misono became a recurrent guest in Fuji TV variety show Quiz!
+Hexagon II, and during these period she participated in said show's comedic units Misono & Hiroshi with Hiroshi Shinagawa, and "Mai Satoda with Kyōdai Gōda" with Mai Satoda and Toshifumi Fujimoto.
+On March 31, 2009, she collaborated with her sister Kumi Koda for "It's All Love!", which became her single to top the Oricon charts and was certified gold by the Recording Industry Association of Japan.

-Between 2009 and 2013, Misono released two cover albums, on which she covered several anisongs and popular songs by artists such as Avril Lavigne, Mayo Okamoto, Sayuri Ishikawa, as well as self-covers of day after tomorrow.
+Between 2009 and 2013, Misono released two cover albums, on which she covered several anisons and popular songs by artists such as Avril Lavigne, Mayo Okamoto, Sayuri Ishikawa, as well as self-covers of day after tomorrow.
 She also released two mini compilations of her songs used for the Tales saga, and her third studio album, Me, on June 30, 2010.